 One of the key components of the case against Guilfoy was a recorded phone call facilitated by law enforcement.
 This tactic, often referred to as a “controlled call,” is a standard investigative tool used to elicit confessions or incriminating statements.
 However, in this instance, the process was manipulated to create the illusion of guilt where none existed.

 The call was orchestrated by investigators, who instructed Jennifer Astle to contact Guilfoy and discuss the allegations.
-The call was recorded, and detectives hoped to capture an admission of guilt.
+The call was recorded, and former detective Ginger Fittings came to Astle’s home that she was renting from Guilfoy to make the calls, sitting by her with a pad and pen and giving Jennifer verbiage and instruction.

 Jennifer Astle quotes from call transcript: